joelparkerhenderson/demo-rust-axum/README.md

-# Demo of Rust and Axum web framework
+# Demo of Rust and axum web framework

 Demonstration of:

 * [Rust](https://www.rust-lang.org): programming language that focuses on reliability and stability.

-* [Axum](https://crates.io/crates/axum): web framework that focuses on ergonomics and modularity.
+* [axum](https://crates.io/crates/axum): web framework that focuses on ergonomics and modularity.

 * [Tower](https://crates.io/crates/tower): library of modular and reusable components for building robust clients and servers.